mozilla-rally/beyond_the_paywall/README.md

     * This file contains important permission information, as well as the location of the background script to run
 * `package.json`
     * This file contains important information about dependant packages and npm scripts
+* `web-ext-config.js`
+    * This file contains information to run the extension locally
+    * The use of Firefox nightly is configured in this file

 ## How do I run this extension locally?